 1. What is Remain in Mexico?

-Remain in Mexico, formally known as the Migrant Protections Protocols (MPP), is a border policy that the Trump Administration put in place in 2019.
-Under the policy, asylum seekers cannot wait for a ruling on their asylum claims while waiting inside the U.S. Instead, those seeking relief at our border are returned to Mexico and only allowed to enter the U.S. for their court hearings.
+Under Remain in Mexico, formally known as the Migrant Protections Protocols (MPP), asylum seekers cannot wait for a ruling on their asylum claims while waiting inside the U.S. Instead, those seeking relief at our border are returned to Mexico and only allowed to enter the U.S. for their court hearings.

 Immigration court proceedings can take years because there are many thousands more cases than judges to handle them.
-Nonetheless under Remain in Mexico, individuals seeking asylum must live in Mexico for however long their court case takes.
+Nonetheless under Remain in Mexico, individuals seeking asylum have had to live in Mexico for however long their court case takes.

 Due to the constant risk of missing important documents or information if contacted by immigration authorities, many people enrolled in MPP were forced to make an impossible choice: living near the border to be closer to where their case could be heard, or risking automatically losing their asylum case if they missed their hearing.
 Most have chosen to stay near the border, but Mexican border towns where they’re forced to live are plagued with violence, and have virtually none of the capacity needed to safely house thousands of immigrants at a time.
 As a result, thousands of individuals enrolled in MPP – including vulnerable children and families – have been forced to suffer in disastrous, inhumane, and lethal conditions.